New fpsclassico 2024 servers

 again, as with the main server, this server features all the same remote management capabilities that you typically only get with high end servers so that should minimize any potential downtime and recovery as much as possible. in that aspect in case someone wonder the long term intel server support and bios are superior but in terms of remote management the supermicro solution is even better and more powerful so that's a huge bonus for me to operate and maintain these servers and that should result in better service. when in comes to the network that's the stand out and flagship feature of this offer, that's top notch. not only the server feature two intel based gigabit cards (i.e. just in case one breaks) attached to the internal gfx pcie bridge operating at 5 GT/s (which is highly unusual) that it even delivers a best effort 1 gigabit unmetered connection located in Dusseldorf right at the heart of Europe. that's as good as you're gonna get in that aspect and that totally outclasses the previous secondary server and it even beats the main one there so you can be totally sure that the network won't be a bottleneck here. in case the ip and the location ring a bell to some around here, it's interesting because this server I got through a reseller it actually comes from the server provider of the previous main server I was running here just a few months ago until the deal stopped being as competitive (as can be seen) and I replaced it with the current main server so once again I think that the quality and performance should come with it as well in that aspect (I mean, the previous main server ran directly there without any problems for a year).

-as downsides, you have the disks and once again the lack of any sort of real "gpu" beyond just a "display adaptor" to remotely manage the server and little else (i.e. light work). as with the main the server the latter is to expect from this kind of product, that's what it's, a dedicated headless remote server not a desktop, so there's really nothing to complain about (that's what you got) and as a plus this one even looks a bit better and more clear than the intel one which is also welcome. as for the disks the server features two used 1 TB Toshiba enterprise class regular magnetic disks. the disks are some more than four years old (in line with the age of those of the main server) but at least they have very little use to them (just a few percent of the estimated enterprise class workload) beside needless to say they are also raided for redundancy in case one of them fails so I think that in that aspect there should not be any problem either, not at least one that could not hopefully be solved, I mean. in terms of performance these disks were just average back then so nowadays they are mostly mediocre. anyway when it comes to the disk I do care a lot more about reliability than about performance, nobody cares about some flashy cutting edge disks that die out of nowhere just like that, beside even despite that the server just boots faster than the previous secondary server and pretty much almost as fast as the main one so again that's not even really a problem either. as usual you just can not expect to have it all for that budget, matter of fact, that's a lot more than it should for the budget. as for the system, it's just the usual up-to-date latest system image I pretty much maintain and use in all these servers. in this specific case it's a exact clone of the main server with the only difference being the boot mode (legacy bios in this one, modern uefi in the main).
+as downsides, you have the disks and once again the lack of any sort of real "gpu" beyond just a "display adaptor" to remotely manage the server and little else (i.e. light work). as with the main the server the latter is to expect from this kind of product, that's what it's, a dedicated headless remote server not a desktop, so there's really nothing to complain about (that's what you got) and as a plus this one even looks a bit better and more clear than the intel one which is also welcome. as for the disks the server features two used 1 TB Toshiba enterprise class regular magnetic disks. the disks are some more than four years old (in line with the age of those of the main server) but at least they have very little use to them (just a few percent of the estimated enterprise class workload) beside needless to say they are also raided for redundancy in case one of them fails so I think that in that aspect there should not be any problem either, not at least one that could not hopefully be solved, I mean. in terms of performance these disks were just average back then so nowadays they are mostly mediocre. anyway when it comes to the disk I do care a lot more about reliability than about performance, nobody cares about some flashy cutting edge disks that die out of nowhere just like that, beside even despite that the server just boots faster than the previous secondary server and pretty much almost as fast as the main one so again that's not even really a problem either. as usual you just can not expect to have it all for that budget, matter of fact, that's a lot more than it should for the budget. as for the system, it's just the usual up-to-date latest system image I pretty much maintain and use in all these servers. in this specific case it's a exact clone of the main server with the only difference being the boot mode (legacy bios in this one, modern uefi in the main one).

 and I think that's all with this "new" replacement server report, as said, overall it looks like a very solid deal and server and it's great that it even cuts some costs (it costs around ten euros less per month than what the previous server costed) without sacrificing service (again although not dramatic this is still a improvement over the previous service) so hopefully this new 2024 dual server setup will stick at least for another year or so. for the rest now I was really messed up since none of these servers can produce video (i.e. I would just have to resort to produce video here locally, in my desk, which is not a real long term solution) but hopefully I got one of those offers you can't refuse for the previous secondary server (75% off for 12 months) following the failure that I obviously took in the blink of a eye so I also put this week that previous secondary server to work now as web server and development/testing/backend workstation instead which is actually more in tune with it's specifications and to how it's actually being billed at the moment and decommissioned the previous cloud web server and router accordingly (the main reason to run that server was its network but in the recent months it wasn't even as good as it used to be anymore so it was no longer even worth the money [i.e. in best case scenario it just cut like 1 or 2 msecs at best over this new setup, that's not worth the money]). as for the costs, since there's really no guarantees there and it's mostly a extra (everything could now perfectly run in just the two "main" servers) I'll actually pay for the workstation server out of my pocket as hopefully at the current price that's something I can comfortably afford without problems and I'm sure I'll put it to good use/come (to me) handy that means that this new setup downs the total costs for these services to 50 Euros/month (including the domains) which as I started saying I think that it's a great cut and now a reasonable/realistic budget to run this.